 In 2003, the Yurok Tribe identified restoring California condors to Yurok Ancestral Territory as a top priority.
 In 2008, the Yurok Tribe wildlife program obtained a grant from the US Fish and Wildlife Service and began scientifically assessing the historical habitat for current suitability.
 It has been shown that this landscape still is a viable habitat for the condors.
 The Yurok Tribe is a full partner in this reintroduction effort.

-A similar experimental condor population was sucessfully established in Arizona's Vermillion Cliffs.
+A similar experimental condor population was successfully established in Arizona's Vermillion Cliffs.
 Other condor populations were established at California's Big Sur, Pinnacles National Park and at Hopper Mountain and Bitter Creek National Wildlife Refuges.

 By 2016, the proposed Redwood reintroduction effort was in the planning and early funding stage.
-This process will only move foward with public input which begins in early 2017.
-There will be public meetings, and on-line and written ways for the public to provide written input and feedback.
+This process moved forward with public input which began in early 2017.
+There were over a dozen public meetings in California and Oregon, and on-line and written ways for the public to provide input and feedback.